LearnInstrumentsStrings

 Last updated

-The Viola is a member of the violin family, but unlike its popular cousin, not many people know about this unique stringed musical instrument.
+The viola is a member of the violin family, but unlike its popular cousin, not many people know about this stringed instrument.
+Slightly larger than the violin, the viola produces a richer, deeper sound that adds warmth and depth to music.

 2. Violas Have an Interesting Design